Ititriin/JWT/README.md

 5. Credits
 Thanks goes to VIKK teachers for the base template and advice.
 Also thanks for team TAK20. :)
-This is uploaded only for studying purposes.
+This is uploaded for studying purposes.

-npm install --save request

-npm install method-override